Norbert515/flutter_ide/ide/README.md

 For example, a double might have a TextInputField, an alignment might have a 2D box with a pixel in it and a color might have a color chooser.

+In each value changer class there are two widgets, one which only manages the actual value change and the other which also manager metadata.

 Each value changer has a uniform signature to make it decoupled and easy to reuse.

 - It takes in a value of its corresponding type